CS4613/EDUGAIN/README.md

     Presently working on the database tables construction in an Json file.Once the tables are created internal working of app will be done .

 # Issues
-    As far as now only minor issues arises upon scrutiny those are rectified.
+    As far as now only minor issues arises, upon scrutiny those are rectified.
     Minor issues like storing the data in database ,authentiication for all users.

 # Timeline:
-  EStimated time to complete the Project on or before March with the fully functional App.
+  Estimated time to complete the Project on or before April first week with the fully functional App.

 # Team Mates
     Divakar chowdary kamma